Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 Issues With the GDB Serial Port on Host Linux

-The user running the TRACE32 executable on Linux must have the permission to access serial devices.
-For example, in Ubuntu a temporary permission can be set as follows:
+The user running the TRACE32 executable on Linux must have permission to access serial devices.
+For example, in Ubuntu, a temporary permission can be set as follows:

 sudo chown :username /dev/devicename

-You can also set a permanent permission adding the user to the "dialout" group.
+You can also set permanent permission by adding the user to the "dialout" group.
 For example, in Ubuntu:

 sudo adduser username dialout